Itoka-DAO/itoka-music-nft-standard/README.md

 ## How to get each NFT information and metadata?

 `getTokenInfo:(nat)` and `getAllTokens: ()` are public query API and return basic NFT metadata including encrypted audio data, owner, minting timestamp etc.

+`getTokenAudioTotalStreamingAmount: (nat) ` returns the underlying token total streaming counts including preview, compressed and raw. `getTokenAudioPreviewStreamingAmount: (nat)``getTokenAudioCompressedStreamingAmount: (nat)` `getTokenAudioRawStreamingAmount: (nat)` return the sub-category streaming amounts

+The getter functions are fast public queries and **will not make records**.

 `retriveAudioPreviewSrc: (nat, principal)`,`retriveAudioCompressedSrc: (nat, principal)`,`retriveRawAudioSrc: (nat, principal)` returns the source of the relevant audible assets by argumenting the NFT index and listener identity.

-`getTokenAudioTotalStreamingAmount: (nat) ` returns the underlying token total streaming counts including preview, compressed and raw.

-The getter functions are fast public queries and **will not make records**.

 The retriever functions authenticate the caller and **will make records on ledger**, which is the proof for royalty collection.